Antz: Music

-Initially, Jeffrey Katzenberg wanted Hans Zimmer to compose the music, but he was too busy with The Prince of Egypt among other projects.
+Initially, Jeffrey Katzenberg wanted Hans Zimmer to compose the music, but he was too busy with DreamWorks' The Prince of Egypt among other projects.
 Instead, Zimmer suggested two composers from his studio — either Harry Gregson-Williams or John Powell — both of whom had already collaborated on Egypt.
+The previous year, Zimmer had also composed the background score for The Peacemaker, which was the first film released by DreamWorks.